ezy/statice/source/_posts/The-Essential-Roles-You’ve-Never-Heard-Of-for-Successful-Software-Delivery-in-an-Agile-Team.md

 > What is the most important thing in the world?
 > He tangata, he tangata, he tangata
 > It is the people, it is the people, it is the people
-> - Maori proverb
+> -- Maori proverb

-Titles or Roles in many industries are mostly meaningless, and nowhere else is this more apparent than in software delivery.
-Companies will hire a person for a team with a list of “essential” and “desired” skills in the job description (JD) but mostly, 50% of what you end up doing is whatever else is required to get the job done.
+Titles or Roles in many industries are mostly meaningless, and nowhere is this more apparent than in ICT software delivery.
+Companies will hire a person for a team with a list of “essential” and “desired” skills in the job description (JD) but mostly, 50% of what you end up doing is outside of those lists and whatever is required to get the job done.
 Over several years I’ve had the privilege of working in some great teams, and delivering some pretty amazing projects.
 These are the roles I’ve observed that are essential to a team’s, project’s and company’s ultimate success in Agile Software Delivery.
 And it’s likely you won’t see them advertised in a JD anytime soon.

 ## The Leader

 The Leader is person one on the project, and in charge of hiring the team.
 They can be any of the roles below, but they should be part of the day to day delivery of the product.
-There are good recruiters and HR people out there who you can use for hiring - but I’ve only ever come across one out of the hundreds I’ve met who I’d trust to build a good team of people to deliver software in an agile environment.
+There are good recruiters and HR people out there who you can hire the team - but I’ve only ever come across one, out of the hundreds I’ve met who I’d trust to build a good team of people to deliver software in an agile environment.
 Good leaders are hard to find, and if you do get your hands on one - hold onto them for all you’re worth.

 ## The Product Expert